Ch. 3: Interview Tips

 1. What to Wear to an Interview

-To look the most attractive, you need to project whats on your resume that landed you the interview.
-You need to look good; if you don’t look as good in person as your resume portrays you to be, then they won’t give you the job.
+To look the most attractive, you need to project what's on your resume that landed you the interview.
+You need to look good; if you don’t look as good in person as your resume portrays you to be, they won’t give you the job.

-With all the clothing styles and trends today, it is best to stay on the conservative side and look, neat, clean, and business professional.
-Stick to neutral tones and dark colors.
+With all the clothing styles and trends today, it is best to stay on the conservative side and look neat, clean, and business professional.
+Stick to neutral tones and dark colors; instead of distracting your prospective employer with bright colors.

 2. A Good Handshake

-Many people will tell you having a good handshake makes a good first impression.
-A good handshake tells about a person.
-It shows confidence, strength, personality, and many other traits.
+Many people will tell you that having a good handshake makes a good first impression.
+A good handshake goes a long way on how others perceive you; it can show confidence, strength, personality, and many other traits.

 Tips to a good handshake include:

-Be firm, but don’t crush—you don’t want to break their hand, but you don’t want your handshake to be cold and dead and make you seem weak.
+Be firm, but don’t crush—you don’t want to break their hand, but you don’t want your handshake to be cold and dead--it’ll make you seem weak.
 Just a good balance of pressure between their hand and yours; they should counter each other—one should not overpower.

 Avoid the Dead Fish Handshake— don’t just put your hand in theirs, lifeless and cold.
 It is one of the biggest turn offs in handshaking.

 Don’t Shake With the Left Hand— Left handed shakes are seen at least as strange, but can offend some.
-Stick to shaking with the right hand—unless there is something wrong with your right.
+Stick to shaking with the right hand—unless otherwise.

 A good handshake should convey confidence and…